mark-watson/PythonAIBook/manuscript/Symbolic_AI.md

 ## Swi-Prolog and Python Deep Learning Interop

-Good usecases for Python and Prolog applications involve using Pyhton code to fetch and process data that is imported to Prolog.
+Good use cases for Python and Prolog applications involve using Python code to fetch and process data that is imported to Prolog.
 Applications can then use Prolog's reasoning and other capabilities.

 Here we look at a simple example that: